MLHale/GenCyber-web-content/day1/virtualization-primer.md

 VirtualBox also allows launching VMs that others may have created.
 We will use this feature to load a previously configured development environment.

-> Check C:/ISO/GenCyber folder for files with `.ova` extension.
+> Check C:/ISO/GenCyber folder for files with `.ovf` or `.ova` extension.
 If such files exist, then from VirtualBox select the `File --> Import Appliance` menu option to import them.

 > ![vminstall](../img/virtualization/30-importappliance.png)